nodebots/nodebots-interchange/README.md

 cause in firmata but additionally the support requirements it would impose on other IO Plugins as any custom instructions would then need to be supported as well.

-The end the solution was to instead create a custom NodeBots "board", in the style of a "BackPack" (as used by AdaFruit & others in the hardware space) that would act as a bridge between "dumb" devices such as ultrasonic sensors, neopixels and touch screens that would then expose these components as I2C devices.
+The end solution was to instead create a custom NodeBots "board", in the style of a "BackPack" (as used by AdaFruit & others in the hardware space) that would act as a bridge between "dumb" devices such as ultrasonic sensors, neopixels and touch screens that would then expose these components as I2C devices.
 In this way, any nodebots capable board that can talk I2C (just about all of them) would be able to work with these components, not just those running firmata.

+As the project has developed, it was determined that being able to use it to eliminate the need for Arduino for beginners was also useful and would use the same mechanism.

 Interchange provides the following: